 Successful POP display programs have 3 things in common:

 Having a clear understanding of your target customer is the first and arguably most fundamental step in developing an effective point-of-purchase display.
 What is your target customer demographic?
+How will in-store displays help them?

 What does your target customer value?
 What motivates them?
 What is their lifestyle and how might your product help to enhance that lifestyle?
 Once you understand as much as possible about your target customer, you can incorporate those demographic and behavioral insights into your design.